cabforum/forum/SCWG-charter.md

 (2) it provides updates for its membership-qualifying software product at least every 6 months to ensure that customers of the Certificate Consumer are getting regular security patches;

-(3) it has public documentation stating that it requires Certificate Issuers to comply with the TLS Baseline Requirements;
+(3) it has public documentation stating that it requires Certificate Issuers to comply with the TLS BRs;

 (4) its membership-qualifying software product uses a list of CA certificates to validate the chain of trust from a TLS certificate to a CA certificate in such list;